-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 4 Website Non- targeted/broad community The draft copy of the 2024 Annual Action Plan was placed on the City's website for public comment on April 19, 2024.
-The notice of the availability of the document was made on the previously noted Internet Outreach and Newspaper Ad entries above.
-If there are public commence received it will be included in this plan.
-Summary will be included in this final plan. https://law renceks.or g/pds/repo rts_plans
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 4 City Website Non- targeted/broad community The public comment draft copy of the 2025 Annual Action Plan was placed on the City's website beginning on April 18, 2025.
+The notice of the availability of the document was made on the previously noted Internet Outreach and Newspaper Ad entries.
+The agenda containing the link to any public comments received at the public hearing and the minutes of the meeting will be attached to the final plan.
+If any written comments are received, they will be included with the final plan submittal to HUD.
+If any comments or views are not accepted, a summary of those and the reasons for not accepting them will be included with the final plan submittal to HUD. https://lawrenceks.org/pds/reports_plans